Alphacode14052004/BridgeSense/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [Apache License 2.0](LICENSE) - see the LICENSE file for details.

 ## Contact